slacgismo/gismo-cloud-deploy/README.md

 python3 main.py run-files -n 1 -s 1 -p examples/sleep -c <your-cluster-name>
 ```

-Please follwo [Command](#command) section to explore the command detail.
+Please follow the [Command](#command) section to explore the command detail.
 :warning: If you see some error messages related to **unauthorized** actions, it means this cluster didn't authorize the permission to this role.
-Please reach out the project or cluster creator to grant permission.
+Please reach out to the project or cluster creator to grant permission.
 Or follow the [EKS configuration](#eks-configuration) section to create a new cluster

-After it completed, the terminal prints out the performance analysis as below:
+After it is completed, the terminal prints out the performance analysis as below:

 ```
 +-------------------------------------+-----------------------+---------------------------------+